awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

-# Running Automation workflows with triggers using CloudWatch Events<a name="automation-cwe-target"></a>
+# Running automations with triggers using CloudWatch Events<a name="automation-cwe-target"></a>

-You can start an Automation workflow by specifying an Automation document as the target of an Amazon CloudWatch event\.
+You can start an automation by specifying an Automation document as the target of an Amazon CloudWatch event\.
 You can start workflows according to a schedule, or when a specific AWS system event occurs\.
 For example, let's say you create an Automation document named *BootStrapInstances* that installs software on an instance when an instance starts\.
 To specify the *BootStrapInstances* document \(and corresponding workflow\) as a target of a CloudWatch event, you first create a new CloudWatch Events rule\. \(Here's an example rule: **Service name**: EC2, **Event Type**: EC2 Instance State\-change Notification, **Specific state\(s\)**: running, **Any instance**\.\) Then you use the following procedures to specify the *BootStrapInstances* document as the target of the event using the CloudWatch console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.
 When a new instance starts, the system runs the workflow and installs software\.

 For information about creating Automation documents, see [Working with Automation documents](automation-documents.md)\.

-## Creating a CloudWatch event that runs an Automation workflow \(console\)<a name="automation-cwe-target-console"></a>
+## Creating a CloudWatch event that runs an automation \(console\)<a name="automation-cwe-target-console"></a>

-Use the following procedure to configure an Automation workflow as the target of a CloudWatch event\.
+Use the following procedure to configure an automation as the target of a CloudWatch event\.

 **To configure an Automation document as a target of a CloudWatch event rule**